wp-plugins/visitor-maps/readme.txt

 == Changelog ==

+- New setting: "URLs to ignore".
+Optional list of URLs on your site you do not want in any Who's Online data.

 = 1.5 =
 - (17 Aug 2010) - Improvement: Who's Online dashboard pages now remember the display settings.
 - Improvement: Added count for search "bots" on the Who's Online Widget.